 “O” = Optional, a value MAY be provided.

-Since the SI uses XML data structures, elements that are Mandatory have “minoccurs=1”, while elements that are Conditional or Optional have “minoccurs=0”.
+Since the SI uses XML data structures, elements that are Mandatory have “minOccurs=1”, while elements that are Conditional or Optional have “minOccurs=0”.

 This version of the document has introduced a new SI design (SIv2), which is described in section 3.6.1 {add xref}, and a new SI Server FE (see section 4.24 {add xref}), which hosts this new SIv2.
 Implementations complying with this version of the document MUST implement the current SI and MAY implement the new SIv2, which does not use XML.
 A future major version of this document will deprecate the current SI in favor of the new SIv2.

+The use of this Appendix is MANDATORY in this version of the document for both the current SI and the new SIv2 .

+A future major version of this document will deprecate Appendix B, in favor of NENA-STA-006, once NENA-STA-006 has evolved to support the concept of related tables.

 The “Type” column contains the following values: